 Lemon law is present across the United States.
 However, the specifics can vary from state-to-state.
 In most, only new vehicles can technically be classified as a lemon.
 On the contrary, in the state of California, used cars can potentially be ruled a lemon and consumers might be eligible to receive a buyback.

-Meeting the criteria of a lemon law used car is a bit different than a new one.
+However, in order to qualify for a manufacturer buyback with a used vehicle, there is a certain set of additional criteria for lemon law – which is a bit different than what is used with new vehicles.
 The most important thing to consider in this process is whether or not it was sold “as is.”
 If you checked this box when you purchased the used vehicle, it, in all likeliness, may not qualify as a lemon.

 The used vehicle may also be covered under an “implied warranty of merchantability” – which is essentially a guarantee that the vehicle is equipped to provide safe and reliable transportation for the duration of the dealer warranty.